 Kareem Abdul is one of those basketball players who wrote books about issues like race and religion.
 He has written many books in his career, like Giant Steps, his autobiographical debut, and What Color Is My World?
 The Lost History of African American Inventors, the Mycroft and Holmes series, and A Season on the Reservation: My Sojourn with the White Mountain Apaches, among a few others.

 In Becoming Kareem, Kareem Abdul recounted and recorded his childhood as a shy kid with insecurity issues.
 But this socially awkward child transforms into an NBA player with help from family and friends.
 This book has elements of racism and prejudices Kareem went through in his childhood, but instead of beating him down, it only led him to greatness.

 This Blog: Best Chess Books for Advanced Players

 LeBron James is considered one of the greatest players of all time.
 He has won four NBA Most Valuable Player awards to his name and has three NBA championships in his career yet.
 One another interesting fact is he writes as well.
 Last year, his middle-grade novel, We Are Family, published by HarperCollins, came out.

-LeBron James’ Shooting Star is an autobiographical work about growing up in inner-city America facing challenges with his four friends who promised each other to win a national championship together.
+LeBron James’ Shooting Star is an autobiographical work about growing up in inner-city America and facing challenges with his four friends who promised each other to win a national championship together.
 The book is about teamwork and friendship.

 An interesting tidbit for fans: A movie based on this book is currently in production in Cleveland and Akron, so maybe a year later, fans can go to theatres to enjoy it.